 Hello!
-I am an Assistant Professor with a joint appointment in Religious Studies and English.
+I am an Associate Professor with a joint appointment in Religious Studies and English.
 My research interests are in ancient Jewish and Israelite literature, particularly in biblical Hebrew poetry and Persian Period Jewish literature.
 Much of my research investigates ancient literary form, especially the ways in which the ancient writers themselves engaged with poetic and narrative forms.
-I am also interested in poetics and lyric poetry, reception of the Bible in literature, gender studies of the Hebrew Bible, and affect theory.
+I am also interested in poetics and lyric poetry, reception of the Bible in contemporary poetry and film, and aesthetics.
 Among the projects I am currently working on are an essay on interconnections between biblical poetry and the poems of Alicia Ostriker, an essay on the Bible and the films of Robert Bresson, and a project on poetry and aesthetics in the prophetic book of Ezekiel.

 - The Courtier and the Governor: Transformations of Genre in the Nehemiah Memoir.
 Journal of Ancient Judaism Supplements 17.
 Vandenhoeck & Ruprecht, 2014.

 - “’What Kind of Likeness?’: The Aesthetic Impulse in Biblical Poetry.”
 Co-authored with Elaine T. James.
 Prooftexts: A Journal of Jewish Literary History 38.1 (2020): 1-33.